 Cancellation by You

 You can cancel your policy in writing at any time, in accordance with the terms and conditions set out in your policy document and provided no incident has arisen that could give rise to a claim.
 Cancellations must be given in writing to our office.
-Should you cancel your policy outside the applicable cooling off period (see “Cooling Off Period”), short term rates or minimum and deposit premiums may apply.
-A notice of cancellation given in respect of a distance contract that relates to the issue of a motor vehicle insurance policy is not properly given unless the relevant Certificate of Insurance and Insurance Disc have been surrendered to Robertson Low Insurances Ltd.
+Should you cancel your policy outside the applicable cooling off period (see “Cooling Off Period”), short terms rates or minimum and deposit premiums may apply.
+A notice of cancellation given in respect of a distance contract that relates to the issue of a motor vehicle insurance policy is not properly given unless the relevant certificate of insurance and insurance disc have been surrendered to Robertson Low Insurances Ltd.

-In the event of a complaint from a client, this Firm will endeavour to resolve the matter as soon as possible in accordance with our complaints procedure, a copy of which is available upon request.
+In the event of a complaint from you, this firm will endeavour to resolve the matter as soon as possible in accordance with our complaints procedure, a copy of which is available upon request.
 The procedure commits to this firm acknowledging receipt of the complaint as soon as possible and at least within 5 working days of receipt of a written complaint.
-All complaints should be in writing and should be addressed to The Complaints Officer, Robertson Low Insurances Ltd, 10/11 The Courtyard, Kilcarbery Park, Nangor Road, Dublin 22.
+All complaints should be in writing and should be addressed to The Complaints Officer, Robertson Low Insurances Ltd, 10/11 The Courtyard, Kilcarbery Park, Nangor Road, Dublin 22 or to email@example.com.
 The Firm will supply regular written updates regarding the progress of a complaint, at intervals no greater than 20 working days.
 We will endeavour to investigate and resolve a complaint within 40 business days of having received a complaint, and findings will be furnished within 5 working days of completion of the investigation.
-In the event that you are not entirely satisfied with our handling of and response to your complaint, we will inform the complainant of their rights to refer the matter to the Central Bank of Ireland, the Financial Services Ombudsman and/or the Irish Brokers Association.
-Where the complaint is in respect of the mal-administration of a pension contract, the complainant may refer it to the Pensions Ombudsman.
+In the event that you are not entirely satisfied with our handling of and response to your complaint, we will inform the complainant of their rights to refer the matter to the Central Bank of Ireland, the Financial Services and Pensions Ombudsman and/or the Brokers Ireland.
 Contact details for each of these organisations can be provided upon request and contacting these organisations will not prejudice your complaint.

 Investor Compensation Company Ltd (ICCL)